If you are reading this… you have kids.

 Examples of chores for kinders include:

-It’s probably not a good idea for kids this age to be putting glasses on the table; but, they can certainly get all of their plastic or paper dishes and cups out.
+It’s probably not a good idea for kids this age to put glasses on the table, but they can certainly get all of their plastic or paper dishes and cups out.

-Holding them mildly accountable for helping will give them a great sense of pride.
+Holding them mildly accountable for helping will give them great pride.

 Want a copy of Kinder Chore Chart Templates?
 Click any of the buttons below to download the PDF!